 The Board of Directors collaborates to provide strategic clarity, direction, and policy objectives for DIA.
 The Board of Directors and its Standing Committees ensure DIA meets the requirements of our members in the content of our programs, research, and financial decisions.

 Board membership is voluntary, and DIA does not compensate Directors or members of Advisory Councils for their contributions.

 Chair of Executive Committee

-Lingshi Tan, PhD, is Chairman and Chief Executive Officer of dMed Biopharmaceutical Co., Ltd. a China-based contract research organization.
-Prior to founding dMed, Dr. Tan was Pfizer’s VP of Worldwide Development Operations, and Chairman and General Manager of Pfizer (China) Research & Development Co., Ltd. He previously served as Pfizer’s Head of Global Biometrics for Japan, Asia, Africa, Mideast, and Latin America.
-He is a council member of Peking University’s Pharmaceutical Information and Engineering Research Center, and inaugural Chair of the Research and Development Heads Working Group of Research & Development-based Pharmaceutical Association Committee in China.
+Lingshi Tan, PhD, is Chairman and CEO of dMed Global, a Next Generation global clinical development partner, with unique strengths in China and the US, that is committed to helping companies accelerate delivery of solutions to patients worldwide.
+Prior to founding dMed, Dr. Tan was Pfizer’s VP of Worldwide Development Operations, and Chairman and General Manager of Pfizer (China) Research & Development Co., Ltd. He was the inaugural Chair of Research & Development-based Pharmaceutical Association’s R&D committee and the inaugural Chair of Pharmaceutical Innovation and Research Development Association’s Innovation R&D Services Committee in China.
 He earned his PhD in Biostatistics from the University of Pittsburgh.